-Scott Azmus has been a naval officer (Lieutenant Commander, Surface Warfare), deep-ocean navigator, field geologist, bookseller, and advanced-placement physics teacher.
-His short fiction first appeared in Aboriginal Science Fiction Magazine and Writer’s of the Future, where author Dave Wolverton found his writing “... reminiscent of the fine tales of Ray Bradbury or Zenna Henderson.”
-When not writing high-stakes, action-packed science fiction,...
+Scott’s short fiction first appeared in Aboriginal Science Fiction Magazine and Writers of the Future, where author Dave Wolverton praised his writing as “… reminiscent of the fine tales of Ray Bradbury or Zenna Henderson.”
+When not writing action-packed science fiction or analyzing defense strategies, Scott has a passion for beekeeping, public outreach astronomy, and exploring new cultures through world travel.

 The alien artifact is a perfect cube.
 Plucked from an asteroid’s shattered crater, it is as clear as a flawless diamond.
 And yet, upon contact … it whispers plaintive alien voices.